dapr/docs/daprdocs/content/en/operations/monitoring/tracing/setup-tracing.md

   dapr.io/config: "zipkin"
 ```

 That's it!
-Your sidecar is now configured for use with Open Census and Zipkin.
+Your sidecar is now configured for use with Zipkin.

 ### Viewing Tracing Data